learn-co-curriculum/phase-3-nds-introduction/README.md

 > than `0`.
 The other element in `array_of_arrays` contains 3 elements that are
 > the first even numbers greater than 0."

 Is that _fun_ to read?
 Not really.
 Is it easy to think about?
+Not really.

+Now, imagine what the
+paragraph to describe agricultural output of South America looks like.
+It makes us want to run away screaming.

+Humans
-Imagine what the paragraph to describe agricultural output of South America looks like.
-Humans long ago learned that reading paragraphs like this is not a real strength of ours (Daniel Kahnemann in his book _Thinking Fast and Slow_ discusses this at length.).
+learned long ago  that reading complex paragraphs like those is **not** a real strength of ours (Daniel Kahnemann in his book _Thinking Fast and Slow_ discusses this at length.).

 The human animal doesn't like to think methodically (like a computer).
-When we encounter complex paragraphs we skip sentences, we skip ahead, etc.  We might have to take notes, or track the words with a pencil to keep our focus.
+When we encounter complex paragraphs we skip sentences, we look ahead, etc.  We might even have to take notes, or track the words with a pencil to keep our focus.

 Humans have learned that we can share information like this far better in a bar chart, a line graph, or a pie chart.
 Economic outputs are perfect for _tables_.